Ontario Highway 417: Queensway

 Within Ottawa, the Queensway extends from Orleans in the east and passes just south of downtown through central Ottawa to Kanata in the west as an urban freeway.
-Two major interchanges anchor either end of this section: in the east, Highway 417 diverges south towards Montreal at The Split, while the Queensway continues east as Ottawa Regional Road 174 and Aviation Parkway branches north; in the west, Highway 416 travels south to Highway 401.
+Two major interchanges anchor either end of this section: in the east, Highway 417 diverges south towards Montreal at The Split, while the Queensway continues east as Ottawa Regional Road 174 and Aviation Parkway branches north; in the west, Highway 416 travels south to Highway 401, a main freeway connecting Detroit via Toronto with Montreal.
 The core section of the Queensway is eight lanes wide, four per carriageway.

 The freeway is elevated on a berm along some central portions of the route, providing views of downtown and the Gatineau Hills to the north.
-This section was constructed along a former Canadian National Railway railbed.
-The route bisects central Ottawa with downtown and the Parliament Buildings to the north of the highway, and residential neighbourhoods, including the Glebe, to the south.
+This section was constructed along a former Canadian National Railway (CN) railbed.
+The route bisects central Ottawa with downtown and the Parliament Buildings to the north of the highway, and residential neighbourhoods, including The Glebe, to the south.
 Towards the Richmond Road interchange, the original western terminus of the Queensway, both sides of the freeway are lined by residential subdivisions as the highway transitions back to a suburban setting.

 Between Eagleson/March Road and Moodie Drive in the west and between Blair Road and Place d'Orléans Drive in the east, a bus-only shoulder is used by OCTranspo's Transitway rapid-transit network.
 Several closely spaced exits serve the downtown core of Ottawa, including Nicholas Street, Bronson Avenue and Metcalfe Street; the former was once designated as various provincial highways, most recently Highway 31.

 Highway 417 eastbound in Kanata approaching the interchange with Moodie Drive, showing the HOV lane in the eastbound carriageway.